cjspiegs/Pyromania.Fiery_death/README.md

 </p>

 The goal of the *Pyromania project* is to test how terrestrial subsides (plant biomass loading) and burning influence DOM composition and degradation.
 We used a manipulative experiment to assess a range of plant material quantities (0-400g per tank) and fire treatment (burned vs unburned material) and the non-linearity of these effects on aquatic systems through 4 time-point samplings.
 We used 400L aquatic mesocosms and ran the experiment for ~90d in 2021-2022.
+Photo credit: CB Wall

 ## File Directory